Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Best For

-- People with income above the means test threshold
+- People above the means test threshold — if you don't qualify for Chapter 7

-- Those with non-exempt property they want to keep
+- Those with non-exempt property — you keep everything in Chapter 13

 Timeline